Samialsayadi/TextClassification/README.md

 -----------------------------------------------------------------------------

-Go to the working directory: the one where is placed the cataloging.bpl program and a directory 'finalexperiments' containing the document collections and ontologies.
+<li>Go to the working directory: the one where is placed the cataloging.bpl program and a directory 'finalexperiments' containing the document collections and ontologies.

 ```
 BPL> cd Downloads/A Fuzzy to Classify based ontologies
 ```

- Load the cataloging.bpl program and an ontology.
+<li> Load the cataloging.bpl program and an ontology.

   ```
   BPL> ld cataloging